Jdgmx/jcatOTP/README.md

 # Introduction

 jcatOTP is a simple tool that I wrote for myself to solve a particular problem.
-In my job I constantly need to log into applications that use two factor authentication with time based one time passwords (OTPs).
+In my job, I constantly need to log into applications that use two factor authentication with one time based passwords (OTPs).
 As everybody else, I was using a password manager to store and generate the OTP.
-But at a certain point it became very bothersome, every time I had to log in, to switch from my app to the password manager, search for the code, copy it, return to my app, and paste it back.
+But at a certain point it became very bothersome to have to log in, switch to the password manager, search for the code, copy it, return to my app, and paste it back.
 There should be a better solution to do that.

-The solution that occurred to me was to use macOS Services, in other words, I should just need right-click on the text field for the OTP, and select the code.
+The solution that occurred to me was to use macOS Services, in other words, I should just need right-click on the OTP text field and select the code.
 A few weekends later and some free time spent, and I had a tool that just did exactly that.
 It was just a simple list of accounts, a check-button to relate them to a fixed list of services, and that’s it.
 But, after some comments from someone else, I decided to release it for free to anyone that could find it useful.